Hakuba Goryu skied into Golden Week, closing 6 May

 Hakuba Goryu is a well-rounded snow resort made up of three zones—Iimori, Toomi, and Alps-Daira.
 Up high, Alps-Daira serves panoramic intermediate-to-advanced terrain; at the base, Toomi runs Japan-style night skiing; and Iimori caters to first-timers and families with gentle slopes and kids’ facilities.
 The upper mountain is interlinked with Hakuba 47, letting you sample varied terrain and longer laps in a single day.
 Visitors will find English- and Chinese-language lessons, robust rental options, and clear base-area amenities (food, lockers, changing rooms) for smooth logistics.
 On storm days you can chase powder, on bluebirds you’ll ride with big alpine views, and after sunset you can switch to night skiing—Hakuba Goryu’s versatility makes it an easy recommendation for mixed-ability groups and short trips alike.

 I'm a Tokyo-based snowboarder and father of two with more than 20 years on Japan's slopes.
-I've personally visited and tested 26+ resorts across the country — from the deep powder of Myoko to the family-friendly runs of Karuizawa.
-Every recommendation on this site comes from real experience on the mountain.
+Every resort recommendation on this site comes from a personal visit, with the single exception of Maiko (clearly flagged on its page).

 2,000 spaces